Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 summary

 In this tutorial, you began learning how to translate arguments from natural language into standard form.
-This sometimes requires close reading of an argument.
-We listen for indicator words so we can identify the conclusion, which is often cued by conclusion indicators like “therefore,” “thus,” or “and that’s why I believe.”
+This begins by identifying statements, that is, the parts of the argument that declare things.
+We can listen for indicator words such as conclusion indicators like “therefore,” “thus,” or “and that’s why I believe," which indicate the main idea of an argument.
 Other sentences have premise indicators, like “since,” or “so.”
 Knowing how to identify and sequence sentences can help us present the argument in a more logical way.
 Of course, identifying logical arguments is also necessary, seeing the big picture.
-By asking yourself, "Is it a logical argument?, you may see that perhaps the passage or speech is not an argument at all, but an order, or a narrative.
+By asking yourself, "Is it a logical argument?, you may see that perhaps the passage or speech is not an argument at all, but an order, or a story, or a question.
 Others may not seem like arguments but have logical structure, like explanations, which indeed are a kind of argument.
 Lastly, you learned that sentences constructed with words like ‘should’ or ‘ought’ are called normative arguments, or ones that state what one ought to do instead of what is already factually true.

 Source: THIS CONTENT HAS BEEN ADAPTED FROM Introduction to Logic and Critical Thinking and Critical Thinking.